 Apache Guacamole is a clientless remote desktop gateway.
 It supports standard protocols like VNC, RDP, and SSH.
 We call it clientless because no plugins or client software are required.
 Thanks to HTML5, once Guacamole is installed on a server, all you need to access your desktops is a web browser.
 Because the Guacamole client is an HTML5 web application, use of your computers is not tied to any one device or location.
 As long as you have access to a web browser, you have access to your machines.
 In this step by step guide I will show you how to install Guacamole on your Synology NAS using Docker.

 Go to File Station and open the docker folder.
-Inside the docker folder, create a new folder and name it guacamole.
-Follow the instructions in the images below.
+Inside the docker folder, create one new folder and name it guacamole.
+Follow the instructions in the image below.

 Go back to STEP 1 or you will deal with karma 🙂

 Once you are logged in, the first step is to change your default username and password.
-Go to your guacamole settings and change them according to your preference.
+Go to your Guacamole settings and change the credentials according to your preferences.
 Enjoy your Apache-Guacamole docker container!

-Note: Find out how to update Guacamole container with the latest image.
+Note: Find out how to update the Guacamole container with the latest image.